NHS Long Term Plan Webinar Series

 13:00 - 14:00 GMT

 The UK has an ageing population.
 As we age, we tend to get long term conditions and need more health and social care support.
 Osteoporosis and fragility fractures pose a significant threat to the health and wellbeing of large numbers of elderly people and represents a public health issue that needs to be addressed.
-The clinical management of patients with osteoporosis and fragility fractures is already complex and neglected under normal circumstances and fracture-related burden is expected to increase over the coming decades.
-Further, disparity, disruption and deconditioning during the COVID-19 pandemic mean that we could potentially see “unprecedented” rises in fractures in the near future.
+1 The clinical management of patients with osteoporosis and fragility fractures is already complex and fracture-related burden is expected to increase over the coming decades.
+2 Further, disparity, disruption and deconditioning during the COVID-19 pandemic mean that we could potentially see “unprecedented” rises in fractures in the near future.

 Create urgency to identify and optimise treatment for people at high fracture risk.
 Reinforce the importance of osteoporosis and the personal, social and economic consequence of not treating.